Social networking service: Social impact

 Web-based social networking services make it possible to connect people who share interests and activities across political, economic, and geographic borders.
 Through e-mail and instant messaging, online communities are created where a gift economy and reciprocal altruism are encouraged through cooperation.
 Information is suited to a gift economy, as information is a nonrival good and can be gifted at practically no cost.
 Scholars have noted that the term "social" cannot account for technological features of the social network platforms alone.
 Hence, the level of network sociability should determine by the actual performances of its users.
 According to the communication theory of uses and gratifications, an increasing number of individuals are looking to the Internet and social media to fulfill cognitive, affective, personal integrative, social integrative, and tension free needs.
-With Internet technology as a supplement to fulfill needs, it is in turn affecting every day life, including relationships, school, church, entertainment, and family.
+With Internet technology as a supplement to fulfill needs, it is in turn affecting everyday life, including relationships, school, church, entertainment, and family.
 Companies are using social media as a way to learn about potential employees' personalities and behavior.
 In numerous situations, a candidate who might otherwise have been hired has been rejected due to offensive or otherwise unseemly photos or comments posted to social networks or appearing on a newsfeed.